 A well-executed sports massage is not always the most relaxing form of massage.
 It can be uncomfortable, sometimes possibly painful but most importantly, it will be effective.

 Unlike a full body massage, the therapist will focus on specific areas of the body once an assessment has been carried out prior to the treatment.
-A standing examination allows your therapist to observe your posture & symmetry, flexibility, mobility and range of movement of the muscles and joints.

 Be aware that when the massage starts the therapist is trained to find your pain threshold, and work just below it whilst advising you on breathing techniques to manage any discomfort.
+You must let the therapist know how the pressure suits you so they can adapt their treatment to your needs.

 Sports Massage includes: